-Why Should I Hire An Attorney To Draft My Lease
+Why You Should Hire An Attorney To Draft A Lease

 Having an attorney in your corner can be a valuable tool if the other side has a broker or an attorney representing them.
 Does the lease bind you for an extended period of time or is the lease a voluminous amount of pages?
 It may be a good idea to consider hiring an experienced real estate attorney.